CP All

-CP All Public Company Limited, was established in 1988 by the Charoen Pokphand Group to operate convenience store businesses in Thailand under the 7-Eleven trademark.
+CP All Public Company Limited was established in 1988 by the Charoen Pokphand Group to operate convenience store businesses in Thailand under the 7-Eleven trademark.
 The company was granted a license to use the trademark by 7-Eleven, Inc., USA.
 In 1989, the first 7-Eleven outlet in Thailand was opened on Patpong Road.

 History

 CP All PLC was established in 1988 by the Charoen Pokphand Group.
 The company is the sole operator of 7-Eleven convenience stores in Thailand, which has been granted exclusive rights from 7-Eleven, Inc. to conduct business under an area license agreement.

 Operations

-At the end of 2016, the company had a total of 9,542 7-Eleven stores nationwide.
-As of 2015, 44 percent of stores were in Bangkok and environs and 56 percent were in provincial areas.
-44 percent of stores were company-owned, 48 percent franchise stores and 8 percent sub-area license stores.
+As of 13 May 2025, the company has a total of 15,430 7-Eleven stores nationwide, of which 51 percent of stores were company-owned, 49 percent franchise stores and sub-area license stores.

 In 2017 CP All spent 20 billion baht to open 710 new branches and renovate its existing stores, IT facilities, and open its new distribution centre.
 Revenues in 2017 are projected to be 480 billion baht.